emacs-php/php-mode/README.md

 All contributions to PHP Mode are welcome.
 But please try to do the following when sending improvements or bug fixes:

 1. Add your name to the list of ‘Contributors’ in this `README.md` file if it is not there already.
-If you have a GitHub page then please link your name to it, so people can see your other work.
+If you have a GitHub page and/or personal site then please link your name to it, so people can see your other work.

 2. If your contribution addresses an issue on the GitHub project page then include a single line like `GitHub-Issue: 16` with the appropriate issue number.

-3. Make sure to update the constant `php-mode-modified`.
+3. Make sure to update the constant `php-mode-modified` *only if you patch affects `php-mode.el`,* which means this step is unnecessary for patches related to unit tests.

 4. However, please do not modify `php-mode-version-number`.
 I will decide what constitutes a bump in the version number.